Sex & Consent

 - “Need a break?”

-Pay attention to your partner’s expressions, movement and body language throughout
+Pay attention to your partner’s expressions, movement and body language throughout the hook up, not just at the start.

 - Do they look upset?